-We entered into indemnification agreements with members of our board of trustees and Named Executive Officers upon completion of our IPO.
+We entered into indemnification agreements with members of our board of trustees and Named Executive Officers upon completion of our IPO or, if later, upon their election or appointment.
 These indemnification agreements provide indemnification to these persons by us to the maximum extent permitted by Maryland law and certain procedures for indemnification, including advancement by us of certain expenses relating to claims brought against these persons under certain circumstances.

-Registration Rights Agreement
+Registration Rights Agreements

 Concurrent with the IPO, we entered into the registration rights agreement with certain of our holders of our Common Shares (including Common Shares issuable upon redemption of OP units).
+In connection with the internalization of SecurCare and the acquisition of DLAN, we granted registration rights to the shareholders of SecureCare and DLAN.